gadicc/meteor-blaze-virtual-dom/README.md

    and the below in the main thread (with access to the real DOM).
 (Not implemented, but possible with this design).
-1. A renderer can process the queue (using a map from vdom<->dom), and with a max time limit for a single run.
+1. A renderer can process the queue (using a map from vdom<->dom), and with a max time limit for a single run, e.g. on `requestAnimationFrame`, with a max time of less than 16.67ms.

 This really is just a proof-of-concept.
 Very limited scenarios were tested.
 Need to
 consider: